Dougbacon/Turtlebot_follower/README.md

 1. Ensure you have the correct repositories as listed above
 2. Open new terminal
 3. Run command "roslaunch multi_robot main.launch"
-4. Open matlab and run xxxxxx
+4. Open matlab and add the multi_robot folder and sub folders to your path
-5. Add the multi_robot folder and sub folders to your path
+5. Run Group7_Project.m
 6. Open a new terminal
 7. Run command "rosrun teleop_twist_keyboard teleop_twist_keyboard.py /cmd_vel:=/leader/cmd_vel"
 8. Adjust the velocity of the leader robot;